Chr1sC0de/CreatingIdealizedArteriesForCFD/README.md

 # Generating Idealized Arteries with SolidWorks, PointWise and Python for CFD in OpenFOAM

-The current repository contains examples and tools for creating a pipeline for semi-automatically generating idealised arteries from [SolidWorks](https://www.solidworks.com/) models to CFD on the super computer using python and [PointWise](https://www.pointwise.com/).
+The current repository contains examples and tools for creating a pipeline for semi-automatically generating idealised arteries (with bifurcations) from [SolidWorks](https://www.solidworks.com/) models to CFD on the super computer using python and [PointWise](https://www.pointwise.com/).

 ![](./docs/images/open_foam_case.PNG)